imh0t3mp/Pathfinder_SaveGameEditor/README.md

 # Pathfinder Kingmaker: Savegame Editor

 The savegame editor for Pathfinder is a little project for me to get better with tkinter and python.
-The editor will be released in a week or two with very basic features.
 More is coming up...

 ## Upcoming Features